What’s at the heart of every successful marketing campaign that rakes in revenue?

 But it’s not just humans you’re helping – content pillars make it easier for search engines to find what they need to index and rank your site.

-2. Pillars can elevate rankings for linked pages.
+2. Content pillars can elevate rankings for linked pages.

 Think about the mass of content that’s online.
 All of that content can confuse Google’s algorithm.

 A major reason Google ranks one page or content piece over another is that it can quickly determine what the topic is.
-The page makes sense, the hyperlinks makes sense, and it provides relevant valuable information.
+The page makes sense, its hyperlinks make sense, and it provides relevant valuable information.

 That’s what a pillar page does.